pre-processing-r/rpp/README.md

 ### Plugin concept

-rpp responds to the `Config/rpp/plugins` configuration setting in `DESRIPTION`.
+rpp responds to the `Config/rpp/plugins` configuration setting in `DESCRIPTION`.
 This setting indicates which plugins to run.
 The setting for chk looks like this:

     Config/rpp/plugins: list(typed::rpp_elide_types(), chk::rpp_elide_chk_calls())